-The officer is monitoring how long it takes the driver to respond to the emergency lights.
+For example, they monitor how long it takes the driver to respond to the emergency lights.
 Does the driver respond immediately, or does it take an inordinate amount of time for the driver to pull over?

-If the driver prematurely opens the door as the officer approaches, this can be considered a sign of poor judgment and possibly impairment.
+Additionally, if the driver prematurely opens the door as the officer approaches, this can be considered a sign of poor judgment and possibly impairment.